library(igraph)

 3.3.4 Eigenvector Centrality

-Eigenvector centrality extends the idea of degree by weighting each connection by the centrality of the neighbor.
-A node is central if it is connected to other central nodes.
-This recursive definition is resolved by computing the leading eigenvector of the adjacency matrix.
+Eigenvector centrality (Bonacich 1987) extends the idea of degree by weighting each connection by the centrality of the neighbor.
+A node is central if it is connected to other central nodes, which leads to the recursive definition

 eigen_centrality(dbces11)$vector A B C D E F G H